Acts Chapter Thirteen

 Acts 13:1-3

-In the church at Antioch there were prophets and teachers: Barnabas, Simeon called Niger, Lucius of Cyrene, Manaen (who had been brought up with Herod the tetrarch) and Saul.
-While they were worshiping the Lord and fasting, the Holy Spirit said, 'Set apart for me Barnabas and Saul for the work to which I have called them.'
-So after they had fasted and prayed, they placed their hands on them and sent them off.
+In the Antioch congregation were prophets and teachers - Bar-Nabba, Shim'on (known as "the Black"), Lucius (from Cyrene), Menachem (who had been brought up with Herod the governor) and Sha'ul.
+One time when they were worshipping the Lord and fasting, the Ruach HaKodesh said to them, "Set aside for me Bar-Nabba and Sha'ul for the work to which I have called them."
+After fasting and praying, they placed their hands on them and sent them off.

 Barnabas and Saul were faithful workers in Antioch but God had much bigger plans for them.
 The Spirit called them to be set apart and the other leaders sent them on their way.
 They could have been content in where they were and the contribution they were making but instead they were listening to the Lord and were obedient to the call.
 We all, as Christians, should look at ourselves and God's plan for us.
 We must be open to listening to the Holy Spirit and heeding the call that God has for our lives.
 It is much easier to be content and comfortable with our local group of believers and our efforts there but, just like Barnabas and Saul, God might have bigger plans for us.
 Imagine how different things would be if Barnabas and Saul decided to just stay where they were and work with that local "church".